osi1880vr/prompt_quill/README.md

 * I have implemented Prompt Quill using llmware, llama-index and haystack.
 They offer different connections to vector stores.
 (We currently support Milvus and Qdrant.)

-# No Feature

-There is nothing preventing you from prompt injection or changing the way the LLM will behave.
-This is not the focus of this project as that is a whole different story to solve.

-This will become a topic once there is a hosting provider for the project.

 # The best feature :)

 In the Character tab you will find "the magic prompt", which is the history that gets set when you enter